 Main Lodge: (living room) projection screen, television and VCR/DVD combo, tables and chairs, chalkboard and wireless Internet access.

 Carlson Classroom: (36' x 25') maximum people 50, winterized, accessible, flip chart and easel, tables and chairs, overhead projector, projection screen, television, VCR/DVD combination, wireless Internet access and video teleconferencing capabilities

 Knox Classroom: (28' x 38') maximum people 49, winterized, tables and chairs, television and VCR, easel

-Library: winterized, tables and 14 chairs, easel, wireless remote Internet access
+Library: winterized, tables and 14 chairs, easel, wireless Internet access

-Metcalf Recreation Hall: (26' x 38') tables, chairs, benches, chalkboard, television and VCR
+Metcalf Recreation Hall: (26' x 38') tables, chairs, benches, chalkboard, projection screen, television and VCR

 9. Dining Hall and Kitchen Patrol (KP)

 Both the Cummings Dinning Hall at Antlers and the Fuge Dining Hall at Camp Huntington have traditions.
 Meals are served at 8 a.m., 12 noon, and 6 p.m. promptly.
 Meals are served family style; therefore, all members of your group must be present before the group eats.
 Hats should be taken off at the door.
 People should stand behind their chairs until everyone has arrived at which time the director or group leader will share some words of wisdom or have a moment of silence.
 Please hold announcements until after the meal.